Retire Before Dad

 Closing Thoughts

-The Closing Thoughts page is similar to opening thoughts.
+The Closing Thoughts page is similar to the Opening Thoughts section.
 They are sometimes longer but often contain a chart to support the story.

 Real Money Portfolio